It's time to focus on sustainable leather sourcing and one of the most complex supply chains in the apparel and footwear industries.

 table of contents:

-What are the Options for a Sustainable Future?
+What are the Options for Sustainable Leather?

 Innovation in Leather Processing